wp-plugins/very-simple-event-list/readme.txt

 And open file 'vsel' and change date format (2x) in: 'Y-m-d'.

-For frontend open files 'vsel_shortcode' and 'vsel_past_events_shortcode' and change date format in: 'F j, Y'.
+For frontend open files 'vsel_shortcode' and 'vsel_past_events_shortcode' and change date format in: 'F j Y'.

 = How can I set number of events on a page? =
 VSEL plugin uses the number set in WP dashboard Settings > Reading.